Societal and cultural aspects of autism: Notable individuals

 Scottish singer Susan Boyle was diagnosed with Aspergers at the age of 51.
 Boyle was originally believed to have had slight brain damage at birth.
 Boyle rose to fame after appearing on the talent show Britain's Got Talent in 2009.
 Her debut album I Dreamed a Dream, released in 2009, became the fastest selling debut by a UK artist of all time.
 American actress Daryl Hannah, star of movies such as Splash, Steel Magnolias and Wall Street, was diagnosed as being on the autism spectrum as a child.
 Diagnosed at fifteen, Heather Kuzmich appeared on America's Next Top Model in 2007.
 Although she did not win the competition, Kuzmich was voted the viewers' favourite eight weeks in a row.
 She has since been signed to Elite Model Management.
 New Zealand-born musician Ladyhawke and gold medal-winning British Paralympic swimmer Jessica-Jane Applegate are also autistic.
-In June 2021, autistic Scottish strongman Tom Stoltman won the World's Strongest Man competition.
+In June 2021, Scottish strongman Tom Stoltman, became the first person with autism to win the World's Strongest Man competition.
 Welsh actor Anthony Hopkins is the first openly autistic actor to win an Academy Award.

 Additionally, media speculation of contemporary figures as being on the autism spectrum has become popular in recent times.
-New York magazine reported some examples, which included that Time magazine suggested that Bill Gates is autistic, and that a biographer of Warren Buffett wrote that his prodigious memory and "fascination with numbers" give him "a vaguely autistic aura."
+New York magazine reported some examples, which included that Time magazine suggested that Bill Gates is autistic, and that a biographer of Warren Buffett wrote that his prodigious memory and "fascination with numbers" give him "a vaguely autistic aura".
 The magazine also reported that on Celebrity Rehab, Dr. Drew Pinsky deemed basketball player Dennis Rodman a candidate for an Asperger's diagnosis, and the UCLA specialist consulted "seemed to concur".
-Nora Ephron criticized these conclusions, writing that popular speculative diagnoses suggest autism is "an epidemic, or else a wildly over-diagnosed thing that there used to be other words for."
+Nora Ephron criticized these conclusions, writing that popular speculative diagnoses suggest autism is "an epidemic, or else a wildly over-diagnosed thing that there used to be other words for".
 The practice of diagnosing autism in these cases is controversial.

 Some historical personalities are also the subject of speculation about being autistic, e.g. Michelangelo.